lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 }
 ```

-When a connection is registered, as described in the [Registering Connection](#developing-scripted-connectors-groovy-connection) chapter, you will be able to request its schema in a UI or via IDM's REST:
+When a connection is registered, as described in the [Registering Connection in IDM](#developing-scripted-connectors-groovy-connection) chapter, you will be able to request its schema in a UI or via IDM's REST:

 `/openidm/system/<connection-name>?_action=schema`